Picts-Managers/back/README.md

 -   The application stores only pictures' names and associated IDs.
 Pictures, metadata, and other information are stored on a distant back server and can be retrieved and updated with specific requests.
 -   Pictures taken from the phone camera need to be compressed before being stored, with a compromise between performance and quality.
--   The user who creates an album becomes its only owner and also owns all the pictures it contains.
+-   The user who creates an album becomes its only owner and owns all its pictures.
 Ownership cannot be shared, transferred, or resigned.
 -   Only the owner of a picture/album can modify/delete it.
 -   Users can only see pictures/albums they own or have been granted access to.
 -   Implementation of a research engine without external libraries.